Spyro: A Hero's Tail: Gameplay

 Spyro near one of the game's Dark Gems, which corrupt the land to power a banished Elder Dragon Red.
 Collecting them frees a part of the land from its influence, altering the environment.

-Spyro: A Hero's Tail is a 3D platform game where the player collects a variety of objects, destroys walls and rocks, solves puzzles, plays mini-games, and fight pattern-based bosses that take three hits to kill.
+Spyro: A Hero's Tail is a 3D platform game where the player collects a variety of objects, destroys walls and rocks, solves puzzles, plays mini-games, and fight pattern-based bosses that take three hits to kill in three stages.
 Typical of the series, it involves the titular purple dragon saving the Dragon Realms from danger.
 This time, he collects Dark Gems, planted by the former Elder Dragon Red, who was banished from the Realms.
 They corrupt the land with maniacal creatures and deadly plants, draining life out of its environment to power Red.
 The gameplay is also largely the same, where Spyro jumps on platforms, flies, head-butts into enemies, and wanders around collecting gems.
-His Fire, Ice and Electricity breath attacks return, although must be purchased from Mr. Moneybags, and are used to solve puzzles.
+His Fire, Ice and Electricity breath attacks return, although must be purchased from Moneybags, and are used to solve puzzles.
 However, he has new several abilities, such as ledge grabbing, wall kicking, horn diving into enemies while flying, and swinging his tail like a lasso, and a new Water breath attack.
-Moves cannot be perform until an Elder Dragon teaches them.
+Specific moves cannot be performed until an Elder Dragon teaches them.

 The player traverses a variety of settings, such as colourful towns, dark lava-filled caves and snowy mountains.
 They have save points, represented by Zoe, who now can save both the player's current position in an area and overall game progress.
 Collecting the dark gems restores what the environments initially were.
 Transformations include flowers growing, frozen waterfalls warming and turning back into lakes, dilapidated bridges rebuilding, and gems being clean of purple goo.
 In addition to the Dark Gems, Spyro obtains Light Gems, colourful dragon eggs, and multi-coloured gems of varying value.
 Light Gems open locked doors to new areas and power-up the gadgets.
-The dragon eggs open entrances to mini-game sections and unlock the game's concept art when returned to their owner Nanny Dragon.
-The coloured gems are currency for products from Mr. Moneybags' shop.
-Objects are obtained by killing enemies (such as Gnorcs), unlocking gates, opening wicker baskets, smashing treasure chests, completing mini-games, and performing tasks such as breaking down hidden walls.
+The dragon eggs open entrances to minigame sections and unlock the game's concept art when returned to their owner Nanny Dragon.
+The coloured gems are currency for products from Moneybags' shop.
+Objects are obtained by killing enemies (such as Gnorcs), unlocking gates, opening wicker baskets, smashing treasure chests, completing minigames, and performing tasks such as breaking down hidden walls.
 The game's early enemies can be destroyed by breathing fire on them, but later ones must be killed in specific ways.
 Crabs, for example, can only be killed by using the Electricity breath.